timg456789/income-calculator/README.md

 ## Glossary

 ### Biweekly Income
-Income incurred on a 14 day interval determined by an initial start date.
+Income accrued on a 14 day interval determined by an initial start date.
 Biweekly income is detailed in docs/README.md under the **Income - Accruals** section.

 ### Net Income
 Income after expenses.